28 Most Popular Types of Necklaces – From Then to Now

 9. Bayadere Necklace

-Bayadere necklace by RePeach.
+Bayadere necklace.
 See it here.

 Also called the rope necklace, the bayadere style is made of strings or strands of beads that are twisted together.
 Sometimes, metal or fabric could also be used as strings, depending on the wearer’s preference.